hothouseturtles hothouseturtlesheader

 HATCHLING TANK

-Hatchlings should be reared in a tank of approximately 60x30x30cm and for a pair this will probably only be adequate for about six months.
+Hatchlings can be reared in a tank of approximately 60x30x30cm and for a pair this will probably only be adequate for about six months.

 Do not keep hatchlings in a fish bowl ... it is not adequate.